gui-tar-gz/blog/src/posts/202104151136-neural-network-telegram-bot.md

 <br />

-# Under the hood
+## Under the hood
 The bot is written in Python using the amazing <a href="{{ 'https://github.com/aiogram/aiogram' | url }}">aiogram</a> framework.
-It provides asychronous processing and is very fast.
+It provides asynchronous processing and is very fast.
 The bot (narcissistically enough) does not currently listen to the user input and only posts the neural content to its Telegram channel. \
 \
 The main bot application has been containerized with <a href="{{ 'https://www.docker.com/' | url }}">Docker</a>.
 The StyleGAN and GPT-2 run in their respective Docker containers.
 First, I used the standard Tensorflow and Transformers images on Docker Hub, but ended up multistage building my own images because of the smaller resulting image size.\
 \